Related Links

 • Recommendation Narrative: Provides a brief description of the evidence that supports this recommendation.

-• Recommendation Strength Rationale: Provides a brief list of the evidence strength and methodological issues that determined the recommendation strength.
+• Recommendation Strength Rationale: Provides a brief list of the evidence strength and methodological issues that determine the recommendation strength.

 • Minority Opinions: If the expert panel cannot reach consensus on the recommendation, the minority opinions may be listed here.

-• Supporting Evidence: Provides links to the conclusions statements, evidence summaries and worksheets related to the formulation of this recommendation(s).
+• Supporting Evidence: Provides links to the conclusion statements, evidence summaries and worksheets related to the formulation of this recommendation(s).

 1. References Not Graded in the Academy's Evidence Analysis Process - Recommendations will be based on the summarized evidence from the analysis.
 Sources that were not analyzed during the evidence analysis process may be used to support and formulate the recommendation or to support information under other categories on the recommendation page, if the workgroup deems necessary.
 References must be credible resources (e.g. consensus reports, other guidelines, position papers, standards of practice, articles from peer-reviewed journals, nationally recognized documents or websites).
 If recommendations are based solely on these types of references, they will be rated as “consensus”.
 These references will be listed on the recommendation page under "References Not Graded in the Academy's Evidence Analysis Process."